Post #2058: Vienna rec center proposal. Beyond Econ 101.

 Maybe they can.
 Maybe they can’t.
 I don’t know.

 But all of a sudden, once you realize the cost handicap Vienna faces, this is a lot bigger ask.
 I’m not saying this hurdle cannot be overcome.
-Just saying that Town Council needs to be aware of it.
+I’m just saying that Town Council needs to be aware of it.

-Of luck or talent, either one will do.
+Of luck or skill, either one will do.

 On the one hand, there’s luck.
 Maybe you could get much higher revenue per square foot merely because you’re lucky enough to be located in a particularly lush part of the surrounding gym-market landscape.